-Such an extension can be instrumental to explore the trade-off between the best operations for the network and the corresponding cost or penalties for the excessive usage of the controllable nodes.
-This is particularly relevant for instance in the design of primary response mechanisms and autonomous generation controls for power grids~\cite{Apostolopoulou2014,Chertkov2017d,Guggilam2017c,Guggilam2017b,LubinDvorkinBackhaus2016,RoaldChertkov2016,Bienstock2016}.
-In these works only economic criteria are considered to tune the load-sharing coefficients and therefore combining them with a network performance metric such as the expected total loss could be interesting.\\
+Lastly, we presented a more general optimization problem that can be instrumental to explore numerically the trade-off between the best operations for the network and the corresponding cost or penalties for the excessive usage of the controllable nodes.
+This is particularly relevant for the design of primary response mechanisms and automatic generation controls for power grids~\cite{Apostolopoulou2014,Chertkov2017d,Guggilam2017b,Guggilam2017c,LubinDvorkinBackhaus2016,RoaldChertkov2016,Bienstock2016}.